Classification of affine prime regular Hopf algebras of GK-dimension one: Primitive case

 \end{proof}

 We are in a position to determine the structure of $H$ now.

 \begin{proposition} With above notations, we have

-where $\theta$ is a primitive $n$-th root of $1$. \end{proposition} \begin{proof} By $H_{0t}u=uH_{0t}$, there exists a polynomial $\beta(x^m)\in k[x^m]$ such that Then for some polynomial ${\beta}'(x^m)\in k[x^m]$ induced by $\beta(x^m)$.
+where $\theta$ is a primitive $n$th root of $1$. \end{proposition} \begin{proof} By $H_{0t}u=uH_{0t}$, there exists a polynomial $\beta(x^m)\in k[x^m]$ such that Then for some polynomial ${\beta}'(x^m)\in k[x^m]$ induced by $\beta(x^m)$.
 Since $u^t$ is invertible and $u^t\in H_{t,t}=k[x^m]g$, $u^t=ag$ for $0\neq a\in k$.
 By assumption, $\epsilon(u)=1$ and thus $a=1$.
 Therefore, $u^t=g$.
 Since $xg=\xi gx$, we have ${\beta}'(x^m)=\xi$.
 Then it is easy to see that $\beta(x^m)=\theta\in k$ with $\theta^t=\xi$.
 Of course, $\theta^n=1$.

-The last job is to show that $\theta$ is a primitive $n$-th root of $1$.
-Otherwise, assume $\theta$ is a primitive $n'$-th root of 1 with $n=n'c$ for some integer $c$.
-Let $v=u^{n'}$, then $xv=vx$ and $v\neq 1_H$.
-Let where $\delta$ is a primitive $c$-th root of 1.
-It is not hard to see that $e_1$ and $e_2$ are non-trivial central orthogonal idempotents of $H$, which contradicts the fact that $H$ is prime. \end{proof}
+The last job is to show that $\theta$ is a primitive $n$th root of $1$.
+Indeed, assume $\theta$ is a primitive $n'$th root of 1.
+Then $Z(H)=k[x^{n'}]$, the center of $H$.
+Recall that the PI-degree of $H$ equals the square root of the rank of $H$ over $Z(H)$.
+So the equalities hold.
+That is, $n'=n$ and $\theta$ is a primitive $n$th root of $1$. \end{proof}